Report this

 To complete this tutorial, you will need the following:

-On the host server, you will need to set up:
+On the host server, you will also need:

-• Nginx installed on your host server, which you can set up by following the steps in How To Install Nginx on Ubuntu 22.04.
+• Nginx installed, which you can set up by following How To Install Nginx on Ubuntu.

-• Nginx secured with Let’s Encrypt on your host server for the private Docker Registry, which you can set up by following the How To Secure Nginx with Let’s Encrypt on Ubuntu 22.04 tutorial.
+• Nginx secured with Let’s Encrypt for TLS, which you can set up by following How To Secure Nginx with Let’s Encrypt on Ubuntu.
 Make sure to redirect all traffic from HTTP to HTTPS in Step 4.

-• A registered domain name that resolves to the server you’re using to host the private Docker Registry.
+• A registered domain name that resolves to the server you are using to host the private Docker registry.
 You will set this up as part of the Let’s Encrypt prerequisite.
-In this tutorial, we’ll refer to it as your_domain.
+In this tutorial, it is referred to as your_domain.

 Step 1 - Installing and Configuring the Docker Registry

-Running Docker on the command line is useful when starting out and testing containers, but it can become unwieldy with bigger deployments involving multiple containers running in parallel.
+Running Docker on the command line works well for starting out and testing containers, but managing larger deployments with multiple containers running in parallel requires a better approach.

-With Docker Compose, you write one .yml file to set up each container’s configuration and information the containers need to communicate with each other.
-You can use the docker compose tool to issue commands to all the components that make up your application and control them as a group.
+With Docker Compose, you write a single .yml file to define each container’s configuration and the relationships between containers.
+You can then use the docker compose command to manage all components as a group.

-Docker Registry is itself an application with multiple components, so you will use Docker Compose to manage it.
-To start an instance of the registry, you’ll set up a docker-compose.yml file to define it and the location on disk where your registry will be storing its data.
+The Docker Registry is itself an application with multiple components, so you will use Docker Compose to manage it.
+To start an instance of the registry, you will set up a docker-compose.yml file to define it and specify where the registry stores its data on disk.

 1. mkdir ~/docker-registry